immunomind/immundata/README.md

 └────────────────────────┘
 ```

-Analysis is a loop of annotation → transformation → visualisation, always producing a new `ImmunData` while leaving the parent intact.
+Transformation is a loop of annotation → modification and computation → visualisation, always producing a new `ImmunData` while leaving the parent intact.
 That immutability is what turns every notebook into a reproducible pipeline.

   1) **Import external annotations to ImmunData:**